 Robert A. Mangione, Ed.D., R.Ph.

 St. John's University has honored Dr. Mangione with the Outstanding Faculty Achievement Award in 1989, the Vincentian Mission Award in 1995, the Pietas Medal in 2002 and the St. Vincent de Paul Medal in 2008.
 Pharmacy students voted him Teacher of the Year in 1987, 1989, 1990 and 1996 and he was presented with a Leader in Education Award from the St. John’s University, School of Education in 2009.
 In 1997, he was named an "Outstanding Alumni" and inducted into the Alumni Hall of Fame at Christ the King High School in Middle Village, New York.
-Dr. Mangione and his family are members of St. Raymond of Penyafort R.C.
+Dr. Mangione is a member of St. Raymond of Penyafort R.C.
 Church in East Rockaway, Long Island where he previously served as a CYO basketball coach and is currently a lector.